 Genre: Action Adventure

 As Zelda continuity’s first game, Skyward Sword created a lot of buzz in the Nintendo community and garnered a lot of praise for its overworld and fantastic gameplay.
-It is one of the best-reviewed Wii games of all times.
+It is one of the best-reviewed Wii games of all time.

 Here, Link is once again tasked with saving Hyrule by stopping Ghirahim from resurrecting his diabolical master and rescuing Princess Zelda.
 You’ll be accompanied by a spirit named Fi, which will help you with your quest.